jujhars13/gurmatsangeet/basics/2014-10-26_SRG_dadara.md

 - 6 Beat Cycle - Dadara.
 Speed 80bpm all the way up to 150bpm
 - 3 notes per bow
 - Start slow and precicse, then when confident speed up
-- Minimum 20 mins solid (contiguous and uninteruppted) practice 3x per week
+- Minimum 20 mins solid (contiguous and uninterrupted) practice 3x per week

 1 | 2 | 3
 :-: | :-: | :-: